-Comprehensive sickness insurance is a type of insurance which provides for any medical problems you may have while you’re in the UK.
+Comprehensive sickness insurance for family members of EEA Students, family members who are residing in the UK with them must now also have comprehensive sickness insurance, this type of insurance provides for any medical problems you may have while you’re in the UK.
 This means that any medical care you receive is paid for by your insurance company, not by the National Health Service (NHS).

 Students from certain countries may also be required to obtain this kind of insurance before they come to the UK because they will be eligible to work.
 For example, students from Romania and Bulgaria need to arrange comprehensive sickness insurance when applying for a Yellow Card.
 Anyone who is financially self-sufficient needs this kind of medical insurance, and if you have children, you’ll need to make sure they are covered as well.